Journalist / Editor

-Members of the Church of Ireland Board of Education and Secondary Schools Committee paid tribute to Christina Murphy for her brilliance as a journalist, her inestimable contribution to education policy plus the help she had given to countless parents and students.
+Members of the Church of Ireland Board of Education and Secondary Schools Committee paid tribute to Christina Murphy for her brilliance as a journalist, her inestimable contribution to education policy also the help she had given to countless parents & students.

 Kevin Myers stated that “Christina Murphy was the greatest journalist of her generation’’ also ‘that from the first generation which saw that a woman could be properly ambitious about herself beyond church and hearth, and in all such ways was truly a pioneer.”

 Dr. Art Cosgrave President of University College Dublin mentioned ‘She was a professional in every sense of the word and very many parents from all over Ireland have reason to be indebted to her for helping to unravel the mysteries of CAO applications.’

 Dr Sean McDonagh Chairman of the Council of Heads of Regional Technical Colleges mentioned that Christina Murphy was a great reformer who had recognised also understood the contribution the RTCs could make to higher education in Ireland.